 You could find yourself at a loss without changing your pricing to account for rising costs.
 And price increases don’t often go over well with consumers.

 Another simple pricing method that uses a similar tactic as markup pricing is keystone pricing.
-Simply, you just double your cost of goods to find the product price.
+Simply double your cost of goods to find the product price.
 This does not include the various costs associated with your business, so the markup isn’t as steep as it may seem.

 So, if it cost you (the retailer) $50 for a product, you’d price it at $100 via keystone pricing.
 And there you go!
 While big box stores often don’t price according to this strategy, small brick-and-mortar shops that go the extra mile to personalize the shopping experience can manage the higher prices.

 You’ll see keystone pricing most often in retail clothing, accessories, and shoes.
-It’s a simple and reliable strategy for these type of sellers.
+It’s a simple and reliable strategy for these types of sellers.

 Yet, simplicity doesn’t always make for the best pricing strategy.

 Some products do just fine with this model and many retailers need to markup this much to compete.
 But other products, like computers and small electronics, operate on much thinner margins and consumers would not tolerate the higher price.

 If you have a variety of products, this strategy may work for some but not all of your items.
 This markup can even trend too low for certain upscale products.
 Just research on which industries or types of products this specific pricing strategy would work in.

 Sometimes you do your homework by looking at the answers others came up with.
 This is an apt analogy to competitive pricing.